Disrupting extrachromosomal DNA to power the next wave of cancer treatments.

 Treating cancer by targeting ecDNA.

-• Rodger is the Executive Chairman of Econic Biosciences.
 Rodger is a serial entrepreneur, long-time pharmaceutical and biotechnology senior executive with more than 20 years of experience.
 In 2013 he co-founded CRISPR Therapeutics, led the team that IPO’d the company in 2016 and served CRISPR as CEO until December 2017.
-Rodger is still the President and Chair of the Board of CRISPR.

-In addition to CRISPR Therapeutics, Rodger serves as Executive Chair on the boards of Xap Therapeutics and Matterhorn Biosciences.
+In addition to CRISPR Therapeutics, Rodger serves as Executive Chair on the boards of Xap Therapeutics, Matterhorn Biosciences and AIRNA.
 He is a co-founder and board member of ERS Genomics.
-Rodger received his M.D. from the Philipps University, Marburg, Germany and was a postdoctoral fellow at the Rockefeller University, the Skirball Institute, and St Jude Children’s Research Hospital.
+Rodger received his M.D. from the Philipps University, Marburg, Germany and was a postdoctoral fellow at the Rockefeller University, the Skirball Institute and St. Jude Children’s Research Hospital.
 In 2001, he was appointed as tenured Professor for Microbiology at the Vienna Biocenter, Austria.

 Rodger was responsible for financing and business development deals worth several billion dollars, among them the landmark deals for CRISPR Therapeutics with Bayer and Vertex.
 He has authored numerous scientific papers and patents.
 For his work Rodger has received several scientific awards and honors for his contributions to the biotech industry, including being named as one of the “Top 100 Innovators in the World” by the MIT Technology Review in 2017.